ElSrJuez/tinybwmon/README.md

 ### Distribution
 You can download a release archive from GitHub, extract it, and run with Docker Compose locally.
 No Docker registry required!

-## Dockerfile (Advanced/Optional)
+## Note
-A `Dockerfile` is still included for advanced users, but Docker Compose is the recommended way to run tinybwmon in a container.
+Docker Compose is the only supported container method.
+There is no Dockerfile in this repository.